ghorwin/SIM-VICUS/README.md

-doc                  - base directory for all documentation, see doc/README.md for details docs                 - generated AsciiDoctor-based documentation, displayed in github-pages externals            - libraries including third-party libs lib_x64              - contains generated x64 libraries (nothing in here except .gitignore) NandradCodeGenerator - the NANDRAD code generator (keyword list and serialization support) NandradDevTests      - code snippeds used only during development/testing, not for production code, may not compile
+doc                  - base directory for all documentation, see doc/README.md for details docs                 - generated AsciiDoctor-based documentation, displayed in github-pages externals            - libraries including third-party libs FMUs                 - base directory for source code of FMUs that extend NANDRAD solver functionality lib_x64              - contains generated x64 libraries (nothing in here except .gitignore) NandradCodeGenerator - the NANDRAD code generator (keyword list and serialization support) NandradDevTests      - code snippeds used only during development/testing, not for production code, may not compile